seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 Different types of Actions
 --------------------------

 Within a given do-block, all actions must be the same type.
-So for an `IO` block like what `main` returns, every line has to have the type `IO a`.
+So for an `IO` block like the one in `main`, every line has to have the type `IO a`.
 You can't put regular values there (without let), because they aren't actions.

     main :: IO ()